CodeYourFuture/CYF-Workshops/asking-questions/readme.md

 - [ ] Read this article about [Mental Models](https://jamesclear.com/mental-models)
 - [ ] Load this webpage, which stores the problems we will work on today. [https://cyf-workshops.netlify.app/asking-questions](asking-questions)

 Today we're going to start learning a formal language of developer questions.
-We will start with this basic format:
+We will begin with this basic format:

 1. What I _did_
 1. What I _expected_